How to Reach Murudeshwar on the Konkan Route in Karnataka, South India

 Well begun is half done.
 And my job of describing Murudeshwara is half done just with the placement of an arresting video on the beginning portion of this article.
 Though the video is of a duration of just 63 seconds, the mood it creates and the impression it leaves are something extra special.
 The visuals take us to a different world of enormous excitement.

 The temple is built on the Kanduka Hill in Bhatkal Taluk of Uttara Kannada district in Karnataka.
 It is situated between the Honnavar and Bhatkal town.
 The location is on the Konkan coast.
-Nearest railway station is Murudeshwar, just 2 km away.
+The nearest railway station is Murudeshwar, just 2 km away.
 The nearest main station is Bhatkal.

 Attractions of the Temple